chubin/cheat.sh/README.md

                                                   |     else:
 You: quicksort with filter?                       |         return array
                                                   |
-She: Yes                                          | stealth: quicksort filter
+She: Yes                                          | stealth: quicksort with filter
 You: (selecting "quicksort with filter")          | return qsort(filter(lt, L[1:]))+[pivot] \
 You: Ok, I will try.                              |     +qsort(filter(ge, L[1:]))
 You: Something like that?                         |